-Highlights of 2016 and 2017 to date
+Highlights of 2017

 In February 2017, Nevada Copper Corp. announced that its long-term cornerstone shareholder, Pala Investments Limited ("Pala"), agreed to make a further investment of \$5 million in the Corporation ("Pala Financing").
 Additionally, Nevada Copper also successfully secured extensions to the loan maturities under its existing senior term loan facility with EXP T1 Ltd, an affiliate of Red Kite Mine Finance ("Red Kite") and its loan facility with Pala.